Dan DePalma

-Dan DePalma (born July 21, 1989) is a former American football wide receiver who signed with the New York Jets as an undrafted free agent in 2011.
+Dan DePalma (born July 21, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for West Chester Golden Rams and signed with the New York Jets as an undrafted free agent in 2011.
 He also played for the New York Giants, San Diego Chargers, and Saskatchewan Roughriders.

-He played college football at West Chester University.
+Early life

 DePalma played high school football at Verona High School in Verona, New Jersey.
-DePalma is married to college sweetheart, Megan (Dychala) DePalma.
+He attended West Chester University.

 Professional career

 New York Jets

 On July 27, 2011, DePalma was signed by the New York Jets as an undrafted free agent.
 He was released on September 3, 2011.

 New York Giants

 On September 7, 2011, DePalma signed to the New York Giants' practice squad.
 He re-signed with the Giants on February 8, 2012 and was waived on August 31.
 DePalma re-signed to the Giants’ practice squad on November 22, 2012.

 San Diego Chargers

 On April 8, 2013, DePalma was signed by the San Diego Chargers.
 On August 27, 2013, he was placed on the reserve/injured list.
 On August 31, 2013, he was waived with an injury settlement.
 On November 26, 2013, DePalma was signed to the Chargers' practice squad.